 For each listing, it shows sales per day monthly graph.
 I like to see if sales are growing, steady or declining, when researching products.

 KIPRT shows how many reverse ASIN keywords each listing has.
 So if you decide to order a list of keywords that your competitor is ranking for, you would know how many you will get.
 Keyword Inspector company is most famous for its Reverse Asin search.
-But it will soon be outcompeted by Scope, I think.
+But it will soon be outcompeted by Helium 10 Black Box, I think.

 I like that they show date for each listing, indicating when the listing was first found.
 Nice to see how old the listing is, when evaluating potential products.
 JungleScout does not show this.

 To sum up, JungleScout and KIPRT are like Beauty and the Beast.
 KIPRT is ugly and slow, but extremely powerful and detailed.
-It's a little pricey ($40-$80 a month), but provides a lot of additional data comparing to JungleScout.
+It's similarly priced ($40-$80 a month), but provides a lot of additional data over Junglescout.